This is the multi-page printable view of this section. Click here to print.

 PR Not Moving to Ignored PRs

 If you try to ignore a PR where you are an assignee, a reviewer, or where the PR is yours, it does not move into the Ignored PRs Dashboard.
-It stays in the relevant column in the Repository Dashboard and All Repositories Dashboard.
+It stays in the relevant column in the Repository Dashboard and All Pull Requests Dashboard.

 This is an intentional design decision to prevent you from missing important work that requires your attention.